Travel and Visas

 Arriving to Oviedo

-Students will be met by a Universidad de Oviedo representative at the Asturias Airport.
+If arrangements are made in advance, students will be met by a Universidad de Oviedo representative at the Asturias Airport.
 Airport pick-up is available on the days provided to you by your study abroad advisor.
 If you arrive on a different date you will not be provided with this service.
 You must provide Webster with a copy of your travel itinerary to ensure pick up.

 By plane: Asturias Airport (OVD) is 30 miles from Oviedo and 25 miles from Gijón.
 It has flights operating to and from Madrid, Barcelona and a number of Europe's main capital cities.